 - Maintenance – It provides a structure to for both maintenance and evolution

 Who benefits from the COE?

 The creation of a Center of Excellence is designed to benefit all stakeholders – employees, customers, shareholders – as the processes virtually always supports a mission-critical function or business requirement.

 The main drivers for a COE are actually the same two things that typically drive change in many organizations:

 - The Customer Experience – A desire to provide the same user experience across all channels and touchpoints in the organization

-- Operational Efficiency – The drive to streamline operations and reduce costly overhead in time, human resources and money
+- Operational Efficiency – The drive to streamline operations, ensure optimization, and reduce costly overhead in time, human resources and money